-It is surely the worst kind of betrayal to watch these grey-clad women, knowing they can never stare back through the one-way window and pass judgement on me in return.
-They sit in chattering lines along the two wooden benches, ripping through piles of fish and tossing away the entrails.
+It is surely the worst kind of betrayal to watch these grey-clad women, knowing they can never look back through the one-way window and pass judgement in return.
+They sit along the wooden benches, ripping through piles of fish and tossing away the entrails.
 Their fingers flick as swiftly as their tongues and they rarely pause to gaze down, so practised are their hands.
-The gloomy hut is rank with the smell of newly-dead herring.
-As I watch the women work, I breathe a swift thanks for my cavalier location in the twenty-first century.
+The gloomy hut is rank with the smell of newly-dead herring, and as I watch them work, I breathe swift thanks for my cavalier location in the twenty-first century.

-What draws me most is the gush of light at the far end of their cramped room.
-It floods through the crude window in a dazzling arc and splashes onto the floor beneath.
-I have never seen paint this luminous and I wander past the picture several times, hoping to catch it off guard and fathom the secret of its liquid brilliance.
+The women nearest to me are in deep shadow.
+Those further away are illuminated by the light that floods through the crude window in a dazzling arc and splashes onto the floor below.
+I have never before seen such luminous paint and I wander past the picture several times, hoping to catch it off guard and fathom the secret of its liquid brilliance.

-I am here in the art gallery in the nothing time of a Copenhagen Sunday afternoon, to avoid the nothing time of an empty apartment.
-I take one last look at the painting and step away.
-Two doors and eighteen steps lead me to a small statue gallery, where a young woman steps confidently across the honeyed wooden floor in the warm spring sunshine.
-She shakes her parasol into flirtatious folds, delighted to be walking beneath the creamy blossoms again after a long, cold winter.
-I stand in the shade of the nearest cherry tree and watch her noiseless glide across the grass.
-She drapes her skirt folds attractively as she sinks onto a wooden bench and observes the passers-by under shaded lids.
-I shelter helplessly under my branch, no more able to move towards her than opposing poles on magnets.
+I am only here in this art gallery in the nothing time of a Copenhagen Sunday afternoon to avoid the nothing time of my empty apartment.
+I should have gone where there were more people and less silence.
+I take one final look at the painting, step back and walk along the passage to a small gallery.
+There is only one statue in there, a young woman moving confidently across the honeyed wooden floor in the warm spring sunshine.
+She shakes her parasol into flirtatious folds, delighted to be walking once more beneath the creamy blossoms after a long, cold winter.
+I stand in the shade of the nearest cherry tree to watch her glide noiselessly across the grass and sink onto a wooden bench.
+She drapes her skirt folds attractively and observes the passers-by under shaded eyelids, while I shelter helplessly under my branch, no more able to move towards her than to run from her.

-Three pre-school children tumble through the far door in a flurry of giggles and half-unzipped snowsuits that remind me spring has yet again been reluctant to arrive this year.
-Their carers marshall them wearily along one side of the gallery and I leave by the far door, propelled unresisting on the current of their vitality, to look for Andreas.
-I met him last night in a bar, hitchhiking defiantly all the way from Sweden to Spain to recover from the break up with his girlfriend and unable, he told me, to pass an art gallery without exploring it.
-I am generally more ambivalent about the half-life of galleries but the morning drizzle and the city’s being draped in Sunday slumber tempted me to accept his invitation to join him here.
+Three pre-school children tumble through the far door in a flurry of giggles and half-unzipped snowsuits that remind me the spring has been reluctant to arrive this year.
+As the children’s carers marshal them wearily along one side of the gallery, I leave by the far door, propelled unresisting on the current of their vitality.
+I ought to look for Andreas.
+I met him in a bar last night, hitchhiking defiantly all the way from Sweden to Spain to recover from the break up with his girlfriend and unable, he told me, to pass an art gallery without exploring it.
+I am generally ambivalent about the half-life of galleries but the morning drizzle and the city draped in its usual Sunday slumber tempted me to accept his invitation and join him here.

-I find him sceptically inspecting an ornate gold frame and frowning.
-He turns when he sees me and smiles.
-‘I did not see you before, but what have you found?’
+I find him in a room devoted to ancient and rather sour royalty.
+He is sceptically inspecting an ornate gold frame and frowning but he smiles when he sees me.
+‘I did not find you before.
+What have you seen?’

-‘There’s an amazing picture through there and a statue I’m not quite sure about.
-What about you?’
+I hesitate.
+‘I saw one amazing picture and a statue that I’m not yet sure about.
+How about you?’

 He shrugs.
-‘The architecture of the museum is definitely worth travelling all this way from Kiruna but I have found no picture yet that speaks to me, so you must show me what you have discovered.’
+‘It was definitely worth travelling all this way from Kiruna for the architecture of the museum but I have found no picture yet that speaks to me.
+You must show me what you have discovered.’

-I am not at all sure I want to share my finds but the exhibits are public and anyone can see them.
-I turn and lead him reluctantly towards the gallery where the girl waits for us.
-I stop in the archway.
-He takes my elbow and edges me closer.
-We stand in silence as the clock inside my head breathes off the seconds and I watch him rather than the statue.
-I already know all that I need to about her.
+I am not at all sure I want to share my finds but the exhibits are public and anyone can see them, so I turn and lead him towards the gallery where the girl is still waiting.
+I stop in the archway but he takes my elbow and edges me closer to her.
+We stand in silence as the clock inside my head breathes off the seconds.
+I watch him rather than the statue.
+I already know all I need to about her.

 ‘You are right, she is indeed very beautiful,’ he says.